The Joint-Payee Question

 - Good-faith conduct ahead of any deadline.
 The publisher had previously sent payment directly to the Orange County Superior Court clerk; that prior tender was returned.
 The Notice documents that prior tender as part of the chain.

 - Federal notice recipient.
-The Notice was copied to the United States Department of Justice Criminal Fraud Section at
+The Notice was copied to the U.S. Department of Justice Criminal Fraud Section at

 criminal.fraud@usdoj.gov, making the dispute a contemporaneous matter of federal notice five days before the cashier’s check was issued.